-Students will only be allowed to bring water in a clear container for consumption during the school day.
+Students will only be allowed to bring water for consumption during the school day.
 Food purchased in the cafeteria should not be removed from the cafeteria.
 Please consult the Child Nutrition Section for guidelines concerning food and drinks that may be brought to school.